 Students who fail to meet one or more of the SAP standards will be placed on federal financial aid warning for the upcoming semester.
+A financial aid warning notification will be sent to the student's university email account.

 Students placed on financial aid warning are eligible to receive federal aid during their financial aid warning semester.
 However, such a student will be expected to achieve SAP at the end of their warning semester.
 If a student meets the minimum SAP requirements after their warning semester, the student's SAP will be considered satisfactory for their next period of enrollment, and the student will continue to be eligible to receive federal financial aid.